- Country or region

-- Importing into the EU from Southern African Development Community
+- Importing into the EU from the Southern African Development Community

-- EU trade defence measures on imports from Southern African Development Community
+- EU trade defence measures on imports from the Southern African Development Community

-- Exporting from the EU to Southern African Development Community
+- Exporting from the EU to the Southern African Development Community

 - Trade relations are part of the EU's overall political and economic relations with Angola, Botswana, Lesotho, Mozambique, Namibia, Eswatini, South Africa

 - African, Caribbean and Pacific Group of States website